Historic heritage features on school sites

 Under these guidelines, you must:

 - include any historic heritage features in your 10 Year Property Plan

 - let your project manager know if there are historic buildings or other features on or close to your school grounds

 - deal appropriately with any places that have special traditional significance to Māori as described in the guidelines

-- get specialist advice before doing any work on a heritage site and, when necessary, use a specialist to do the work.
+- get specialist advice and obtain any necessary approvals before doing any work on a heritage or archaeological site and, when necessary, use a specialist to do the work.

 Last reviewed: Has this been useful?
 Give us your feedback